-When the wind is howling and you feel the crunch of leaves underfoot there’s nothing quite like escaping the cold and opting for a different type of chill – by getting your teeth stuck into a creepy story (and maybe some sweets) …
+When the wind is howling and you feel the crunch of leaves underfoot there’s nothing quite like escaping the cold and opting for a different type of chill – by getting your teeth stuck into creepy ghost stories (and maybe some sweets) …

 To help you get in the Halloween spirit we asked the book departments at Curtis Brown and C&W for their Boo!-k recommendations.
 From classic Gothic novels to modern ghost stories – if you’re after a frighteningly good book, you’ve come to the right place:

 I loved Sarah Waters’ The Little Stranger – it’s a haunted house story with some genuinely frightening and brilliantly written supernatural episodes – while also being a clever exploration of the dramatic changes to Britain’s class structure after the Second World War, focusing on the dwindling fortunes of a very Gothic aristocratic family.

 And I’d also like to mention our former CBC student Kate Hamer – her second novel, The Doll Funeral, is one of the most unsettling and poignant ghost stories I’ve read in a long time.
 If you go wandering into the mysterious forest of that novel, you will never forget the experience.

 My pick is The Stopped Heart by Julie Myerson.
 It’s a novel that has truly haunted me – at once terrifying and utterly heart-breaking.